 How will rural women be able to access the contents?Either by mobile internet through our page www.uridu.com.
 Or using our solar-powered URIDU Player.
 You can see it in action in this video: https://vimeo.com/154162657

 How will rural women in my country get access to the URIDU Player?We use to work with local partners that help us select, adapt and record the contents.
 They also help by distributing the URIDU Players to rural women in their corresponding country.
 If you know an organization in your country that could be interested in helping rural women, let us know.
 Thanks!

 Who can use the translated contents?Anyone can, as long as it is being done in a non-commercial way.
 We want our contents to be used as much as possible.
 This is why our contents are licensed in a way that makes it possible to share them easily.
 More information is available here: http://www.uridu.com/about/

 Can I invite other people to help me translate?Sure, you are very welcome.
 You can use this link: https://crowdin.com/project/uridu/invite

 What happens if everything has been translated?We will be adding new contents from time to time.
 You can think of URIDU as of Wikipedia to a certain extent.
 The content base will be growing and cover even more relevant aspects of the lives of rural women.
 Don't worry: you will be informed as soon as we add new texts.

 Who can I contact if I have any further questions about translating?The best way is to send a message through the translation platform: https://crowdin.com/mail/compose/mheyne.
 You can also contact us using our contact form.

 URIDU is a non-profit, non-partisan organization that empowers rural women in developing and emerging countries.
-We do that by providing vital information that helps them change their living conditions.
-Our goal is to increase the women's health awareness, to improve their interpersonal relationships and to help them discover their own potential.
-We are using smart concepts, innovative technology and authoritative contents to make this happen.
+We do that by providing vital knowledge that helps them change their living conditions.
+We use innovative technology to spread authoritative knowledge about health, nutrition, family planning, child care, work and more.